HarikalarKutusu/cv-tbox-dataset-compiler/README.md

 ## Future Work

-This will evantually be part of the Common Voice Toolbox's Core...
+This will eventually be part of the Common Voice Toolbox's Core...